 How the course is run:

-Slim worked on the EU funded Herbal Agriculture Project for 3 years and learnt a great deal about herbs.
-He wants to pass on this information to the next generation and to help young people in need, so he came forward as our teacher.
-He has recruited young people who have lost their father (who are consequently suffering the grief of loosing a parent, and the poverty that comes from loosing the main breadwinner of the family).
-They are between 10 and 20 years of age and Slim has split them into 3 teams with an older student leading the younger ones.
+Students are between 9 and 20 years of age and Slim has split each class into 3 teams with an older student leading the younger ones.
 Each team will gather herbs and propagate them in the team garden.
 They will learn where the herbs grow, how to gather them, how to propagate them, how to harvest and prepare the herbs and to sell them.
 They will learn about the environment where the herbs grow and the right times for all these activities, as well as the medicinal properties.
-The course is running from August through to October and then again, after the winter, from March through to May.
+The course runs from August through to October and then again, after the winter, from March through to May each year.
 We hope this course will fulfil all our aims, and those of the students taking part.

 We are very grateful to the de Byre Charitable Trust for funding this course.